-" All 8 vocational learning outcomes must be

-achieved through professional courses.
-The 8

-vocational learning outcomes set out in the

-CSAC Program Standard for Social Service

-Worker Programs are set out in the attached

-Schedule "B"

-- " Professional courses must constitute 70% of the total course hours - " Courses used to demonstrate achievement of the vocational learning outcomes cannot be used to demonstrate achievement of the general education requirement or the general education course hour requirement
+- "All 8 vocational learning outcomes must be achieved through professional courses.
+The 8 vocational learning outcomes set out in the CSAC Program Standard for Social Service Worker Programs are set out in Schedule "B" which will be forwarded upon request. - "Professional courses must constitute 70% of the total course hours - "Courses used to demonstrate achievement of the vocational learning outcomes cannot be used to demonstrate achievement of the general education requirement or the general education course hour requirement